-I was provided press passes to the Philly Cheesesteak Festival.
+I was provided press passes to the Philly Cheesesteak Festival for my review.

 In late October, my sister, niece, nephews and I took a day trip to Philadelphia for the first Philly Cheesesteak Festival.
 Since I was there as press and my niece and youngest nephew wanted to have some fun, I decided to let them choose their favorites as we ate samples.
 This was also their first time having cheesesteaks.
 Check out our top three trucks below.